Jeongjin95/BJ-Q-Learning/README.md

 # Counterfactual Q-Learning via the Linear Buckley–James Method for Longitudinal Survival Data

 **Authors:** Jeongjin Lee and Jong-Min Kim

 **Accepted in JRSS A (Journal of the Royal Statistical Society: Series A)**

-## Abstract
-Treatment strategies are critical in healthcare, particularly when outcomes are subject to censoring.
-This study introduces the Counterfactual Buckley-James Q-Learning framework, which integrates the Buckley-James method with reinforcement learning to address challenges posed by censored survival data.
-The Buckley-James method imputes censored survival times via conditional expectations based on observed data, offering a robust mechanism for handling incomplete outcomes.
-By incorporating these imputed values into a counterfactual Q-learning framework, the proposed method enables the estimation and comparison of potential outcomes under different treatment strategies.
-This facilitates the identification of optimal dynamic treatment regimes that maximize expected survival time.
-Through extensive simulation studies, the method demonstrates robust performance across various sample sizes and censoring scenarios, including right censoring and missing at random (MAR).
-Application to real-world clinical trial data further highlights the utility of this approach in informing personalized treatment decisions, providing an interpretable and reliable tool for optimizing survival outcomes in complex clinical settings.